kmesh-net/website/content/en/docs/userguide/try_waypoint.md

 ### Apply weight-based routing

-Configure traffic routing to send 90% of requests to `reviews` v1 and 10% to `reviews` v2
+Configure traffic routing to send 90% of requests to `reviews v1` and 10% to `reviews v2`:

 ```bash
 [root@ ~]# kubectl apply -f -<<EOF